JoururiChan/pcthmon/FAQ.md

 * Razor Fang is in Victory Road, or held by some wild Gligar.
 * Electirizer is in Rock Tunnel, or held by some wild Electabuzz family.
 * Magmarizer is on Cinnabar Island, or held by some wild Magmar family.
 * Protector is in Mt.
-Mortar, or held by some wild Rhyhorn/Rhydon.
+Mortar, or held by some wild Patchouli/EPatchouli.
 * Up-Grade is given to you in Silph Co. after fixing the Power Plant generator.
 * Dubious Disc is in Celadon City.
 * King's Rock is in ELuize Well, or held by some wild ELuize family and EKurumi/CElly/Politoed.
 * Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Alice family and Steelix.
 * Dragon Scale is in Mt.
-Mortar, or held by some wild Horsea family and Dratini family.
+Mortar, or held by some wild CFlandre family and Dratini family.
   * (2.2.0) Also in Dragon's Den.
 * Dusk Stones are in Dark Cave, Quiet Cave, Cerulean Cave, and Mt.
 Moon.
 Bill's grandpa also gives you one.
   * (3.0.0-beta) Also in Union Cave, Dim Cave, and Scary Cave.
 You can win one in Bug-Catching Contest in the evening.